Nylex Clock

-The Nylex Clock is heritage listed as an iconic feature of Melbourne and is considered part of the popular culture of the city.
-It is neon sign sitting atop malting storage silos in the suburb of Cremorne, Victoria, Australia.
+The Nylex Clock is heritage listed as an iconic feature of Melbourne, Australia and is considered part of the popular culture of the city.
+It is neon sign sitting atop malting storage silos in the suburb of Cremorne.
 It is located adjacent to the northern bank of the Yarra River and the Monash Freeway and displays the time and temperature alternately.
-The text also alternates displaying the words 'Nylex Plastics' that changes to 'Nylex Every Time!'.
-It is visible from many parts of Melbourne, particularly the Melbourne Cricket Ground.
+The text also alternates displaying the words Nylex Plastics that changes to 'Nylex Every Time!'.
+It is visible from many parts of Melbourne.
 This linkage is referred to in the song "Leaps and Bounds" by musician Paul Kelly and was once climbed by Brisbane-based activists Freshellen Frew, Ag Heard and several other Melbourne-based activists.

 Australian indigenous hip-hop artists Baker Boy (Danzel Baker) and Dallas Woods shot the video for their musical collaboration 'Black Magic' in various locations throughout the site.

 History

 The sign and clock were designed and built by South Melbourne company Neon Electric Signs and erected in 1961 on behalf of Nylex, an Australian manufacturer of plastic products.
 There are 20 silos on the site, located in two groups, and were built in the 1950s and 1960s to store barley.

 In 2002 a $70 million office project was proposed for the site of the silos that support the clock.
 The architectural firm behind the project had assessed the heritage value of the site and did not find the silos historically significant enough to be retained, but agreed the Nylex sign was of value and should be kept.
 The redevelopment was dropped in October 2003 because of the prospect of heritage protection.

 The Nylex Clock had been inoperative for a number of years, until restoration works were announced in May 2004.
 A listing on the Victorian Heritage Register was also applied to the sign in March that year.
 The 11,340 square metre silos precinct underneath the clock was sold in September 2004 in a deal believed to be worth $8.75 million.
 The sign itself had been owned by Australian Neon Signs, until sold to Nylex in August 2004.
 The location of the clock was leased from the owner of the silo.

 On 29 June 2005 the clock was restarted at 7.24am, amid heavy fog and a live broadcast by radio station 3AW.
 The thousands of white LEDs turned on, but the time stayed stuck on 7.24am due to a 'glitch with satellite alignment' in the equipment used to keep the time and date accurate.
 The sign had been out of action for 14 months, with the restoration commencing in February and costing $300,000.
 17,000 LED lights were used, along with 800 metres of neon tubing and two kilometres of electrical cable.

 The use of LEDs diminished the visibility of the clock in certain locations, so the luminaires were once again replaced in December 2005 with 70-degree orange coloured LEDs.